 - Interstate 880 (I-880) through Oakland the nearest highway to the Plan Area provides regional access for automobiles and transit. - State Route 61 (SR 61) through the Webster-Posey Tube connecting the island of Alameda and the City of Oakland.
-SR 61 is located approximately one mile east of the Plan Area.
+SR 61 is located approximately one mile east of the Plan Area and provides access to I-880.